 Paul H. Cunningham

-Paul Cunningham was born in Lancaster, Pennsylvania on the 17th of March 1930.
+Paul Cunningham was born in Lancaster, Pennsylvania, on the 17th of March, 1930.
 After graduating from high school, he enlisted in the United States Air Force as a Radar Repairman in October of 1948.
 After receiving basic training at Lackland Air Force Base in San Antonio, Texas, and technical training at Keesler Field in Biloxi, Mississippi, Paul Cunningham was sent to a unit that was deployed to Korea in September of 1950.
 During the Korean War, he was tasked with setting up and maintaining mobile radar sites throughout the Korean peninsula.
-Upon leaving Korea, after 17 months, he returned to the United States in 1952 and completed his enlistment.
+Upon leaving Korea after seventeen months, he returned to the United States in 1952 and completed his enlistment.

-Basic Training, Technical School, & Arriving in Korea
+Basic Training, Technical School, and Arriving in Korea

-Paul Cunningham sat for 7 weeks waiting for his assignment after basic training.
-Since he didn't want to go to Germany, he volunteered for Adak, Alaska, but while training in South Carolina, the Korean War began.
-Paul Cunningham arrived in Korea at Pusan on Sept.
-20, 1950 and he set up a radar station at the top of a hill in Pusan.
-After that, he moved onto Osan, Incheon, and Kimpo Air Base to continue setting up radar stations.
+Paul Cunningham recalls sitting for seven weeks waiting for his assignment after basic training.
+Since he did not want to go to Germany, he volunteered for Adak, Alaska, but while training in South Carolina, the Korean War began.
+He remembers arriving in Korea at Pusan on September 20, 1950, and recalls setting up a radar station at the top of a hill in Pusan.
+After that, he moved to Osan, Incheon, and Kimpo Air Base to continue setting up radar stations.

-Paul Cunningham set up a large radar station near the Kimpo Air Base and that ended his 17 month deployment in Korea after spending two long winters there.
-In February 1952, Paul Cunningham left Korea with the image of poverty, huts, and dirt roads.
-He also remembers the rail transportation office in Seoul as being all broken down and he never thought that Korea would rebuild like it has today.
+Paul Cunningham set up a large radar station near the Kimpo Air Base, and that ended his seventeen-month deployment in Korea after spending two long winters there.
+He recalls leaving Korea with the image of poverty, huts, and dirt roads in February 1952.
+He also remembers the rail transportation office in Seoul as being all broken down and adds that he never thought Korea would rebuild itself like it has today.

 The Most Difficult Experience in Korea

 Paul Cunningham identified the lack of solid support from the US government as the most difficult experience in Korea because all of the troops were ready to follow MacArthur all the way to the Yalu River.
-During his time in Korea, Paul Cunningham was a part of the Air Craft Control and Warning Squadron, 502 Tactical Control Group.
-HIs squadron performed air surveillance for 300 miles in all directions using radar machines that were used during WWII.
+He shares that he was a part of the Aircraft Control and Warning Squadron, 502 Tactical Control Group during his time in Korea.
+He adds that his squadron performed air surveillance for three hundred miles in all directions using radar machines that were used during WWII.

 [Beginning of Recorded Material]